 in caves.

 In Tasmania, I have encountered a Possum's nest in a cave, being an accumulation of plant material and (from the smell) Possum droppings and urine.
 In NSW there is a fairly rare wallaby, the Brush-Tailed Rock Wallaby, (Petrogale penicillata) which used to be common around the tourist caves (Jenolan and Wombeyan).
-I have encountered scats from these animals fairly deep in Wineglass Cave (Wombeyan) and presumed that they sheltered in the cave during cold or snowy weather.
+I have noted scats from these animals fairly deep in Wineglass Cave (Wombeyan) and presumed that they sheltered in the cave during cold or snowy weather.

-There are deep deposits of dry wallaby scats in the Grand Arch at Jenolan Caves.
-Associated with these deposits is nitre, presumably from the wallaby scats.
-This tends to be precipitated underneath the boulders on which the droppings accumulate.
-The animals usually pick a dry spot to rest, so there is little chance that the droppings will be washed away. - Crystal wedging of ceiling deposits: This can occur in very dry conditions if salt (NaCl) is present or if gypsum is present.
-Generally caves in Eastern Australia are too moist for salt to precipitate however gypsum wedging may be a factor in the caves at Bungonia (NSW).
+- Crystal wedging of ceiling deposits: This can occur in very dry conditions if salt (NaCl) or gypsum is present.
+Generally caves in Eastern Australia are too moist for salt to precipitate however gypsum wedging is a factor in some caves at Bungonia (NSW).
 This type of crystal wedging is not restricted to cave entrances though.

 - Crystal heaving of mud substrate: